 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
 (Philippians 4:6-7 NIV)

-After a long strife of learning how to forgive, forgiveness gave me a peace that truly surpassed all my understanding.
+After a long battle of learning how to forgive, forgiveness gave me a peace that truly surpassed all my understanding.
 I didn’t realize the massive amount of weight I was carrying until it moved off my heart.
 Forgiving feels like I have come out of darkness into the marvelous light (1 Peter 2:9).
-I have also learned how to unconditionally love this person again and now, it’s much less painful to forgive others.
+I have also learned how to unconditionally love this person again.
+Now, it’s much less painful to forgive others.

 “Whoever claims to love God yet hates a brother or sister is a liar.
 For whoever does not love their brother and sister, whom they have seen, cannot love God, whom they have not seen.”
 (1 John 4:20 NIV)